AdobeDocs/workfront.fr-FR/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 source-git-commit: c3cb97a36c29b90bbc9d8438d8811cc23266d894
 workflow-type: tm+mt
 source-wordcount: '2496'
-ht-degree: 0%
+ht-degree: 5%

 ---

-# Filtrage des informations dans l’équilibreur de charge de travail
+# Filtrer des informations dans l’équilibreur de charge de travail

 <!--
 (when they add custom fields to fitlering, add the caveat you added for the Resource Planner : only field NAMES and not LABELS are to be found in the drop-down >> ADD THIS IN THE STEP BELOW WHEN ADDING A FILTER)